AlchemyViewer/Alchemy/indra/newview/linux_tools/client-readme.txt

 1. INTRODUCTION
 -=-=-=-=-=-=-=-

 Hi!
-This is a BETA release of the Second Life client for Linux.
+This is a BETA release of the Alchemy Viewer client for Linux.
-The 'beta' status means that although we're still smoothing-out a few rough edges, this version of the client is functionally complete and should work quite well 'out of the box' for accessing Second Life.
+The 'beta' status means that although we're still smoothing-out a few rough edges, this version of the client is functionally complete and should work quite well 'out of the box' for accessing the metaverse.

 We encourage you to try it out and let us know of its compatibility with your system.
 Be aware that although this is a 'beta' client, it connects to the main Second Life world and changes you make there are permanent.

-You will have either obtained this client from secondlife.com (the official site) or from a third-party packager; if you encounter any problems then we recommend trying the latest official builds from secondlife.com which are updated often.
+You will have either obtained this client from alchemyviewer.org (the official site) or from a third-party packager.

 Please enjoy!